 “We don’t review them anymore.
 Do we?”
 Fran, chimed in.

 They found an old copy of Final Draft 10 and began to outline.
 Scene after scene came pouring out of the critics who had seen thousands of movies between them.
 It was easier than they thought.
 The dialogue was natural.
 The plot points following just the right cadence.
 It was all coming together.

-Tired from old age, but energized by their new adventure, the writing team even flew to Argentina to recruit a team willing to film the whole thing on phones.
+Tired from old age, but energized by their new adventure, they even flew to Argentina to recruit a team willing to film the whole thing on phones.
 When it came time for the screening, Kyle’s health had already started to fail.
 He was bedridden, but determined to see this thing through.
 With a makeshift theater setup by his hospital bed, the critics club held one last exclusive screening.